Back to Hub

 • Structure: Annual redraft with limited player retention

-Each team may carry over up to two players from the previous season, subject to the keeper cost and eligibility rules outlined in this constitution.
+Each team may carry over up to three players from the previous season, subject to the keeper cost and eligibility rules outlined in this constitution.

 Keeper leagues are intended to reward strong drafting and roster management without becoming a full dynasty format.